okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/hook-best-practices/index.md

 See Inline Hook [Timeout and Retry](/docs/concepts/inline-hooks/#timeout-and-retry) for further information on Inline Hook timeout and retry behavior; see Event Hook [Timeout and Retry](https://developer.okta.com/docs/concepts/event-hooks/) for the same.

-## Working with Event Types (?)

-* Do we have any guidelines on the number of Event Types we can add to a hook?
-Our current documentation suggests we can configure "multiple event types".
-Would it be better to have multiple endpoints for multiple event types, from a load perspective?
-Or does it matter?

-## Manage scale of Okta Hook calls (?)

-* Any advice necessary on this subject, which I've seen on other webhhook pages.
-E.g. "If you’re on the other side running a system that is consuming webhooks, you can scale your webhook ingestion the same way you’d horizontally scale for regular web traffic — by using a load balancer or reverse-proxy in front of your web servers. " Maybe add to content in next section.

 ## Limits, duplicates, and order of Hook calls

 The number of Hook calls and the limits per org are available in the following table.
 Keep in mind these numbers and limits when designing your Hook solution.

-The order of Hook calls is not guaranteed, and to avoid duplicate requests, use the `eventId` property to ensure processing the same request.
+The order of Event or Inline Hook calls is not guaranteed.
+Your external service processing of the Hook requests must consider this for your solution.
+Also, to avoid processing duplicate requests, use the `eventId` property to identify unique requests.

 | Hook Type | Limit Type | Limit | Description |
 | --------- | -----------| ----- | ----------- |